Document checklist icon

 What Counts as Qualifying Expenses

 Qualifying expenses include tuition to a nonpublic school or a base curriculum that covers at a minimum, the four core subjects of English language arts, math, science, and social studies.
-It’s not possible to provide a complete list of qualifying expenses, but they must be directly related to the education of the eligible student and reasonable and necessary to fulfill the requirements of the academic instruction.
+Then, it could pay for tutoring in the four core subjects, textbooks, reasonable transportation to and from the nonpublic school, and certain academic testing.

-Qualifying expenses would also include expenses related to the four core subjects.
-Unlike Empowering Parents grants, qualifying expenses don’t include expenses for extracurricular or nonacademic activities.
+Unlike Empowering Parents grants, qualifying expenses in this program don’t include expenses for extracurricular or nonacademic activities.

 Expenses that Might Qualify